MalakHenendeveloper/weather/README.md

 ▶️ How to Run the Application

 Ensure Flutter and Dart are installed on your machine.
+Set up the Weather API for the project.
 Run the following commands in the terminal: bash
 نسخ